gseversen/java-todo-list/README.md

 A simple menu-driven Todo List application written in Java that runs in the console.
 Users can add tasks, edit task names, mark tasks as completed, and display all tasks.

-This project focuses on object-oriented design, input validation, and clean method decomposition
+This project focuses on object oriented design, input validation, and clean method decomposition

 # Features
 - Add new tasks